Yandex Cloud

 To create a Yandex Managed Service for Valkey™ cluster:

-1. In the management console, go to the folder to create a DB cluster in.
+1. In the management console, go to the folder where you want to create your database cluster.

 3. Click Create cluster.